expo/expo/docs/versions/v8.0.0/guides/assets.rst

 take it a step further by preloading and caching the font and important images during the initial loading screen.

+In order to keep the loading screen visible while we cache our assets, we render :ref:`Exponent.Components.AppLoading <app-loading>` and only that component until everything is ready.

 .. code-block:: javascript

   import * as Exponent from 'Exponent';